Skaanning/Veff/readme.md

 - **Percentage** set between 0-100%.
 Will take a Guid or int and give back true/false x% of the time.
 The results are repeatable,
 so i.e. a Guid will always evaluate to true for a given percentage, unless you set a new 'randomSeed' on the flag.

+In addition you can enable a management dashboard where you can see and control your flags.
+If you need to access the flags from another service or website, you can add a simple external api where external services can ask for the flags and what they would give back for a given value.

 ### Nuget
 nuget package `Veff` is the base package, without any persistence layer.
 nuget package `Veff.SqlServer` references the `Veff` package, and enables using SqlServer as the db.
+nuget package `Veff.Sqlite` references the `Veff` package, and enables using Sqlite as the db.

-Additional packages will be made as needed to support other dbs. (expect Sqlite, Postgres and MySql)
+Additional packages will be made as needed to support other dbs. (expected Postgres and MySql)

 ### Usage

 Create a normal c# class or record, and add the Flags you want as normal get-only properties.
 Remember to 'implement' the empty marker interface `IFeatureFlagContainer`.

-You do not have to set the Flags to anything (i.e. BooleanFlag.Empty as I do below).
-Only really useful for calming the roslyn analyzer if you have nullable reference types enabled.
+You do not have to set the Flags to anything (e.g. BooleanFlag.Empty as I do below).
+It is only really useful for calming the roslyn analyzer if you have nullable reference types enabled.

 ```C#